sahara6887/Bloodpoint-Farming-Macros/README.md

 - Hooks a carried survivor when possible.
 - Adds years of life to your keyboard's spacebar.
 - UI scale must be 100%

+## Hit Counter
+- Press Ctrl+r to show a counter for the number of times you M1.
+- Useful for killers to track the number of self-care hit rotations in Reactive builds.
+- Disappears after 10 seconds of no hits.